Angular momentum: Orbital angular momentum in two dimensions

 angular momentum L is proportional to moment of inertia I and angular speed ω measured in radians per second.

-Unlike mass, which depends only on amount of matter, moment of inertia is also dependent on the position of the axis of rotation and the shape of the matter.
+Unlike mass, which depends only on amount of matter, moment of inertia depends also on the position of the axis of rotation and the distribution of the matter.
 Unlike linear velocity, which does not depend upon the choice of origin, orbital angular velocity is always measured with respect to a fixed origin.
 Therefore, strictly speaking, L should be referred to as the angular momentum relative to that center.